-So you’re looking at buying a house in Canada; working out exactly how much house you can afford is a huge decision, taking into account not just your current position, but also needing to consider how things will be in the future too.
+So you want to find a beautiful home in your local area; working out exactly how much house you can afford is a huge decision, taking into account not just your current position, but also needing to consider how things will be in the future too.
 This article is specifically focused on your personal income, the importance of it, and how the banks and borrowers will view things when they are making their decisions.
 The more money you earn, the more you should be able to secure with a mortgage.

 Gone are the days when the local bank manager bases their decision to give you a mortgage on their own.
 There are strict processes and guidelines which must always be adhered to, and although there are some variations which can occur between one lender and another; generally, the underlying principals are the same.
 Your income is most likely the biggest determining factor when looking at the overall picture of how much house you can afford.